anicolson/SPN-ASI/README.md

     return probs

 ```
-In the latest version of SPFLow (0.0.34), this function has been changed to *spn.structure.leaves.parametric.continuous_likelihood*
+In the latest version of SPFLow (0.0.34), this function has been changed to *spn.structure.leaves.parametric.continuous_likelihood*. [*Log spectral subband energies* (LSSEs)](https://maxwell.ict.griffith.edu.au/spl/publications/papers/icsps17_aaron.pdf) are used as the input feature to each of the SPN speaker models.

+IBM estimation using an *a priori* SNR estimator
+====
+[**Deep Xi**](https://github.com/anicolson/DeepXi) is a deep learning approach to *a priori* SNR estimation, as described [here](https://doi.org/10.1016/j.specom.2019.06.002).
+A threshold of 0 dB is applied to the *a priori* SNR estimate given by Deep Xi, to give the IBM estimate.
+The IBM estimate is then used to identify the reliable LSSEs.

 Installation
 -----